Under Maintenance

 WELCOME!

-About the Computing for All Pre-Apprenticeship Program (Digital Skills Youth Academy)
+Thank you for your interest in applying to the Computing for All (CFA) Pre-Apprenticeship Program (Digital Skills Youth Academy DSYA).

-This internship is designed to help you prepare for either an IT Apprenticeship in a program like Apprenti, a two or four-year college IT career pathway, an IT tech internship with a local company, or an entry level tech job.
 You will be meeting mentors from local tech companies who visit our virtual classroom or host field trips to their company.
 We encourage you to ask questions and be professional in your interactions with these mentors.
 Use these opportunities to network and begin laying the foundation for your future career in tech.

 WE ARE LOOKING FOR: